 New York Life underwrites life insurance policies sold under the AARP brand, leveraging AARP’s reputation and extensive membership among older individuals.
 New York Life compensates AARP for the right to market insurance under the AARP name and for AARP’s help in promoting the offered insurance.

 While AARP policies do require membership in the organization, premiums are often more affordable compared to policies purchased directly from New York Life.

-The underwriter of AARP-branded life insurance, New York Life, is a longstanding mutual insurance company with an excellent reputation for financial stability.
+New York Life, the underwriter of AARP-branded life insurance, is a long-standing mutual insurance company with a solid reputation for financial stability.
 AM Best, a well-known rating agency, has given New York Life a rating of A++, placing it among the highest-rated insurance companies in the United States.

 Below, we have listed NY Life/AARP’s ratings from some of the most respected agencies;